Skip to main content

 What Are SERP Features?

 If the SERPs are a bookstore, SERP Features are the recommended reading, local authors, bestsellers, and new-releases sections.
 SERP Features are elements that go beyond traditional blue links, which hide the important content behind a click, and instead help the searcher find what they want faster.
 They often share some of the content from the best ranking page for those keywords, whether it’s text, image, or video.
-While this at first worried many SEOs that users wouldn’t click through to our sites, we’ve seen SERP Features help introduce new users to our sites and reinforce our authority on related topics.
+At first, many SEOs worried that users wouldn’t click through to our sites, but we’ve seen SERP Features introduce new users to our sites and reinforce our authority on related topics.
 They’re a great way to rank beyond #1.
 In fact, when rich snippets were introduced, SEOs started to refer to them as “position zero,” since they appeared above the top blue link.

 So what are some of the most common SERP Features?
 There are many, and new SERP Features seem to appear every few months, either as tests or to stay.
 Some you’re likely to see right now and that can help your click-through and rankings include: